 What happens when you ignore your personal needs?

-You may begin to feel resentful and even angry when you consistently give in to other people’s demands and ignore your personal needs.
-Not only that, but eventually you begin to blame others for taking you for granted.
+You begin to feel resentful and even angry when you consistently give in to other people’s demands and ignore your personal needs.
+Not only that, but eventually you begin to blame them for taking you for granted.
 You may even lash out.

 When you act against what you know to be good for you, there is a feeling of being let down, sinking of the heart, a small voice whispering . . .
 “Did you have to do this?
 What about me?”